 Thickness measurements are carried out by a qualified company approved by TL and witnessed by the surveyor.
-This requires the surveyor to be on board, while the gaugings are taken, to the extent necessary to control the process and this also applies to thickness measurements taken during voyages (Refer also IACS PR19 and Rec 77)
+This requires the surveyor to be on board, while the gaugings are taken, to the extent necessary to control the process and this also applies to thickness measurements taken during voyages (Refer also TL-PR19 and TL-G 77)

-In any kind of survey, i.e. class renewal, intermediate, annual or other surveys having the scope of the foregoing ones, thickness measurements, when required in general by Table 3.3 or according to ship type by Table 3.6, Table 3.26, Table 3.10, Table 3.13, Table 3.18, Table 3.23, Table 3.17 of structures in areas where close-up surveys are required, shall be carried out simultaneously with close-up surveys.
+In any kind of survey, i.e. class renewal, intermediate, annual or other surveys having the scope of the foregoing ones, thickness measurements, when required according to ship type by Table 3.6, Table 3.26, Table 3.10, Table 3.13, Table 3.18, Table 3.23, Table 3.17 of structures in areas where close-up surveys are required, shall be carried out simultaneously with close-up surveys.